hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/multiplane_scrape.rst

 .. _bpy.types.Brush.use_multiplane_scrape_dynamic:

 Dynamic Mode
-   When enabled, the base angle is sampled from the mesh surface.
+   When enabled, the angle is dynamically updated based on the surface under the brush.
-   The *Plane Angle* controls how much the angle will increase when applying pen pressure.
+   The *Plane Angle* then controls how much the angle will increase when applying pen pressure.
    When pressing :kbd:`Ctrl`, it locks the plane angle to 0 degrees.

 .. _bpy.types.Brush.show_multiplane_scrape_planes_preview:

 Show Cursor Preview
-   Displays a preview of the two scrape planes and the angle they form instead of the cursor while performing the stroke.
+   Displays a preview of the two planes and the angle they form during the stroke.